National Report on Schooling in Australia 2013

 2.5 Supporting senior years of schooling and youth transitions

-Australian governments are committed to working with all school sectors to support the senior years of schooling and the provision of high quality pathways to facilitate effective transitions between further study, training and employment (Melbourne Declaration
+Australian governments are committed to working with all school sectors to support the senior years of schooling and provision of high-quality pathways to facilitate effective transitions between further study, training and employment (Melbourne Declaration on Educational Goals for Young Australians

-The Council of Australian Governments (COAG) has established a target to lift the Year 12 or equivalent attainment rate to 90% by 2015.¹ Specifically, COAG has agreed to a target for 2015, which is that 90% of Australian 20–24 year olds will have achieved Year 12 or a Certificate II or above and for 2020 that 90% of 20–24 year olds will have achieved Year 12 or a Certificate III or above.
+The Council of Australian Governments (COAG) has established targets to lift the Year 12 or equivalent attainment rate.
+Specifically, COAG agreed to a target for 2015 that 90 per cent of 20–24-year-olds will have achieved Year 12 or equivalent, or an Australian Qualifications Framework (AQF) Certificate II or above, and a target for 2020 that 90 per cent of 20–24-year-olds will have achieved Year 12 or equivalent or an AQF Certificate III or above ¹ .

 The Compact with Young Australians